-Custom Benchmark Description: The benchmark consists of 75% MSCI All Country World Index (MSCI ACWI) and 25% BBgBarc U.S. Aggregate Bond Index rebalanced annually.
-The MSCI ACWI is a free float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
+Custom Benchmark Description: The balanced benchmark consists of a 50% allocation to the MSCI ACWI and 50% to the Bloomberg U.S. Aggregate Bond Index rebalanced annually.
+The MSCI ACWI stands for All Country World Index.
+It is a market capitalization weighted index designed to provide a broad measure of equity-market performance throughout the world.
+The MSCI ACWI is maintained by Morgan Stanley Capital International, and is comprised of stocks from both developed and emerging markets.
+The Bloomberg U.S. Aggregate Bond Index covers the U.S. investment-grade fixed-rate bond market, including government and credit securities, agency mortgage pass-through securities, asset-backed securities and commercial mortgage-based securities.
+To qualify for inclusion, a bond or security must have at least one year to final maturity, and be rated investment grade Baa3 or better, dollar denominated, non-convertible, fixed rate and publicly issued.

+The benchmark for this composite is based upon the approximate allocation of equities and fixed income allocation in the balanced strategy.
+The MSCI ACWI Net Index is used because it is generally representative of global equities.
+The Bloomberg U.S. Aggregate Bond Index is used because it is widely known and is generally representative of fixed income.
 Benchmark returns are net of withholding taxes.
-The BBgBarc U.S. Aggregate Bond Index covers the U.S. investment-grade fixed-rate bond market, including government and credit securities, agency mortgage pass-through securities, asset-backed securities and commercial mortgage-based securities.
-To qualify for inclusion, a bond or security must have at least one year to final maturity, and be rated investment grade Baa3 or better, dollar denominated, non-convertible, fixed rate and publicly issued.
-The BBgBarc U.S. Aggregate Bond Index is generally representative of broad based U.S. fixed income.
-Index returns reflect the reinvestment of income and other earnings, are provided to represent the investment environment during the time period shown and are not covered by the report of independent verifiers.
+Index returns reflect the reinvestment of income and other earnings, are provided to represent the investment environment shown, and are not covered by the report of independent verifiers.